Syati/typescript-sample/04_react_flux_todo/readme.md

-# 04 React flx todo
+# 04 React flux todo

 The code is based on the below url
 - https://github.com/facebook/flux/tree/master/examples/flux-todomvc